 - Your cafe’s interior design is an important part of ensuring that your cafe brand is memorable and that your website, social media, and marketing materials are successful.
 The design theme must be consistent across all marketing efforts.

-As a next step, I recommend you take a look at our list of: Best Coffee Shop & Cafe Websites For Design Inspiration
+Best Coffee Shop & Cafe Websites For Design Inspiration

 10 Smart Small Restaurant Design Examples (On a Low Budget)